Carl Watts Jr. Charged In Deadly Shooting Of His Wife Shandell Harris At North Miami Beach Jewish Community Center

 NORTH MIAMI BEACH (CBSMiami) – Miami-Dade police have released the name of the man they say shot and killed his wife at a North Miami Beach Jewish community center over the weekend.

-Carl Watts Jr., 45, has been charged with second degree murder in the death of 30-year-old Shandell Harris.READ MORE: Miami Weather: Scattered Afternoon Storms, Some Could Have Heavy Rainfall
+Carl Watts Jr. has been charged with second-degree murder in the death of 30-year-old Shandell Harris.READ MORE: North Miami Beach Apartment Building To Be Condemned, Residents Forced Out

 According to police, Watts had stabbed Harris on Saturday.
-She left and reported it to Miami police.
+She reported it to Miami police.

-Harris family she was at the Michael-Ann Russell Jewish Community Center on Sunday with her 12-year-old daughter and her mother for the girl’s swimming lessons.
+Harris family she went to the Michael-Ann Russell Jewish Community Center on Sunday with her 12-year-old daughter and her mother for the girl’s swimming lessons.

 Witnesses at the pool say they heard five gunshots and saw a man chasing a woman.